luiul/sql-bootcamp/README.md

 -- using "Total Spent" in the having clause returns an error because "Total Spen" does not exist (alias gets assigned at the very end)
 ```

+Note: column aliases are for better readability of the output, whereas table aliases are for better readability and structuring of the query.

 ## 7.2.
 INNER JOIN Keyword (Intersection)

 JOINs allow us to combine multiple tables together.
 The main reason for the different JOIN types is to decide how to deal with information only present in **one** of the joined tables.